Koblenz: Middle Ages

 With the fall of the Western Roman Empire, the city was conquered by the Franks and became a royal seat.
 After the division of Charlemagne's empire, it was included in the lands of his son Louis the Pious (814).
 In 837, it was assigned to Charles the Bald, and a few years later it was here that Carolingian heirs discussed what was to become the Treaty of Verdun (843), by which the city became part of Lotharingia under Lothair I. In 860 and 922, Koblenz was the scene of ecclesiastical synods.
 At the first synod, held in the Liebfrauenkirche, the reconciliation of Louis the German with his half-brother Charles the Bald took place.
-In the second, slavery was condemned, specifically it was decreed that any man that 'led away a Christian man and then sold him' should be considered guilty of homicide.
+In the second, slavery was condemned, specifically, it was decreed that any man who "led away a Christian man and then sold him" should be considered guilty of homicide.
 The city was sacked and destroyed by the Norsemen in 882.
 In 925, it became part of the eastern German Kingdom, later the Holy Roman Empire.

 In 1018, the city was given by the emperor Henry II to the archbishop-elector of Trier after receiving a charter.
 It remained in the possession of his successors until the end of the 18th century, having been their main residence since the 17th century.
 Emperor Conrad II was elected here in 1138.
 In 1198, the battle between Philip of Swabia and Otto IV took place nearby.
 In 1216, prince-bishop Theoderich von Wied donated part of the lands of the basilica and the hospital to the Teutonic Knights, which later became the Deutsches Eck.

 In 1249–1254, Koblenz was given new walls by Archbishop Arnold II of Isenburg; and it was partly to overawe the turbulent citizens that successive archbishops built and strengthened the fortress of Ehrenbreitstein that still dominates the city.